vslio/universal-react-base/README.md

 npm install -g json-server
 ```

-Fire up the console, navigate to the cloned repo and install all the project's dependencies:
+Fire up the console, navigate to the cloned repository and install the project's dependencies:
 ```
 cd project-folder/
 npm install # Install the project's dependencies